Have you ever tried to lose weight and failed?

 When it comes to weight loss medications, there is one caveat: insurance coverage differs significantly in terms of coverage and treatments.

 In case you’re not sure if your plan covers Wegovy, our healthcare specialist can assist you in navigating the insurance process.
-We can assist you in determining whether you qualify for Wegovy coverage, walk you through the necessary paperwork, help you complete a Prior Authorization form, help you submit documents to BCBS Federal, and offer helpful guidance on the approval procedure.
+We can assist you in determining whether you qualify for Wegovy coverage, walk you through the necessary paperwork, help you complete a prior authorization form, submit documents to BCBS Federal, and offer helpful guidance on the approval procedure.

 Frequently Asked Questions